Brussels-based practice specializing in Shiatsu, bodywork & mindful movement

 The Dai Mai as a Dynamic Container

 Before addressing the central vessels (Ren, Du, and Chong Mai), we turn to the Dai Mai, which is opened via GB41 (Zulinqi — ‘Foot Overlooking Tears’).
 As the only horizontal meridian in the body, it connects the upper and lower halves and organises the energetic space.
 In this model, the Dai Mai functions as a safe ‘container’.
-This principle resonates with the insights of Peter Levine, who describes how the body requires a secure physiological foundation to integrate deeply stored tension:
+This approach resonates with the insights of Peter Levine, who describes how the body requires a secure physiological ‘container’ to integrate deeply stored tension:

-“A resilient ‘container’ is built by creating a body-based sense of self that is capable of containing and ‘holding’ intense sensations and emotions without being overwhelmed.”
+A resilient ‘container’ is built by creating a body-based sense of self that is capable of containing and ‘holding’ intense sensations and emotions without being overwhelmed.

 — Peter Levine, 2010

 • Space and Mobility: When a client feels stuck in internal tension, rigidity, or experiences difficulty adapting to changing circumstances, the Dai Mai can help re-establish space and flexibility.
-GB27 (Wushu — ‘Five Pivots’) supports fluid movement within physical, emotional, and cyclical processes.
-Nadia Volf (2020) links the ‘Five Pivots’ to five muscle groups or tendons around the pelvis that hold the body upright like a tree.
-Much like the trunk and branches of a tree, these tendons provide both structure and flexibility, allowing the body to adapt without holding onto tension.
-This aligns with Levine’s idea of a container that provides sufficient space to fully experience sensations and movements.
+GB27 (Wushu — ‘Five Pivots’) supports fluid movement within physical, emotional, and cyclical processes (Kaatz).
+Nadia Volf (2020) links the Five Pivots to five muscle groups or tendons around the pelvis that hold the body upright like a tree.
+These tendons function like the trunk and branches, providing both structure and flexibility.
+This aligns with Levine’s principle of titration, in which tension is allowed and released in small increments through natural pendulation.
+A resilient container is therefore not rigid; it must be able to move and oscillate between states of trauma activation and recovery, allowing traumatic energy to be integrated in manageable amounts without overwhelming the system.

 The Central Vessels: The Core of Transformation